 In several flashback scenes, we learn that Steve often defended Shaun (sometimes physically) when he was being made fun of, bullied or beaten.
 Shaun also got kicked out of school at least three times, likely due to other students and/or teachers not knowing how to handle his ASD.

 Things came to a head when Shaun and his father had and argument, and his father killed his rabbit by throwing it violently against a wall.
 Steve and Shaun then sought out Dr. Glassman (whom they knew was a medical doctor) to try and save the rabbit, but Dr. Glassman couldn’t do anything for Shaun’s pet.
-Steve and Shaun then ran away from home and started living in an abandoned school bus.
+Steve and Shaun then ran away from home and must have moved around for a while since Shaun mentions in 2×01 Hello that he and Steve lived in a tent and traveled a lot — they saw all of Natrona county in Wyoming.

 Shaun stayed with Dr. Glassman the first night after Steve’s death, but was then handed off into foster care.